How to Introduce ActivTrak to your Organization

 After you’ve explained ActivTrak and your goals to the leaders in your organization, we recommend inviting employees to a “town hall” style meeting where you can explain the goals you have for using ActivTrak and answer their questions.

-Encourage Ownership: Share the data to drive continuous improvement
+Encourage Ownership: Share data to drive continuous improvement

-Not only does this promote trust, but by analyzing their own data, employees are empowered to self-manage and make adjustments and improvements without manager intervention.
-Roles vary and so, too, do the ways each team member performs their work.
-What defines a successful, productive salesperson is much different than what defines a successful, productive engineer.
-Avoid comparing apples to oranges and instead baseline and analyze metrics for similar roles to get accurate business insights.
+It’s important to keep in mind that each job function has unique responsibilities, so it’s logical that employees in different roles will spend their time on different activities, and that work habits won’t look the same across the board.
+What defines a successful, productive salesperson is not what defines a successful, productive engineer.
+Avoid comparing apples to oranges and instead establish baselines and analyze metrics for similar roles to get accurate business insights.
 If you are concerned about any data you see, don’t make assumptions.
-Rather, we advise speaking with an employee to clear up possible misunderstandings before jumping to conclusions or taking any corrective actions.
+Speak with employees to clear up possible misunderstandings before jumping to conclusions or taking any corrective actions.

 Ensure Culture Comes First: